-Tandem Relay Valve Maintenance
+Emergency Relay Valve Maintenance

-Every 3600 operating hours, 100,000 miles, or yearly, the Relay Emergency Valve should be disassembled, cleaned, and lubricated by a trained technician (See Table 4-2.)
+The Emergency Relay Valve should be disassembled, cleaned, and lubricated by a trained technician (See Table 4-2).

 Repair or replacement of the relay/emergency valve is a complex operation and should be performed by trained service personnel.
-Contact a Landoll authorized service center for servicing.
+Contact a Landoll authorized service center or the Landoll factory for servicing.